skyinglyh1/ong-bets/HowToPlay_EN.md

 4. How to play for the players?

    1. The player can set the amount of wager and the guessed number.
 The odds will change based on the guessed number, and the same for the winning chance.
-      If the guessed number is **smaller** than the result of rolling the dice, the player will be able to win the odds times of his wager.
+      If the result of rolling the dice is **smaller** than the player's guessed number, the player will be able to win the odds times of his wager.
 Otherwise, he will lose his wager.

    2. The player can bet anytime and get the betting result immediately.
 And the profit is transferred to the player's account immediately.